gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ### Unique service broker

-Normally for productive use a service broker is deployed once.
-Then a Cloud Foundry administrator registers it globally and makes it visible to certain organizations.

-Sometimes it is necessary to deploy the same broker with the same catalog multiple times, e.g. during development or testing.
-Then you can hit some Cloud Foundry constraints.
+Sometimes for testing it is useful to register the same broker multiple times as if it were multiple different brokers.

-These properties should be unique across Cloud Foundry:
-- Service broker name (not used in the broker itself)
-- Service broker URL
-- Service name
-- Service ID
-- Plan ID

 The service broker framework can append a suffix to each service name, ID and plan ID to make them unique.
 There are 3 options to provide this suffix (taken in the following order):